philc/book-notes/psychology/deep work - cal newport.md

     work, which will then limit your shallow work.
   * E.g. a junior professor capping travel to 5 trips per year, rather than 10-15.
 Traveling generates lots of shallow work like travel logistics and preparing talks.
-  * The only activity that matters for professors is doing deep work towards a research deliverable.
+  * The only activity that matters for professors is deep work towards a research deliverable.
 * Make people who send you email do more work
   * A "send filter" is a prompt for your senders which makes them consider carefully if their message is worthwhile.
 Also, it sets the expectation that you won't respond to every inbound